WHG2K/Text-Autocompleter/README.md

 ## Detailed Implementation

-Please refer to `report.md` for detailed implementation.
+For detailed implementation, please refer to `report_CN.md` for Chinese version, or `report_EN.md` for English version.